Your browser does not support JavaScript! Please enable the settings.

 In an agile setup, meetings, in general, are brief and productive—for example, daily scrum meetings are often restricted to just 15 minutes rather than the common one-hour duration.

-Since cross-functional teams don’t need to coordinate with other teams and divisions within the company, they can iterate faster.
+Since agile cross-functional teams don’t need to coordinate with other teams and divisions within the company, they can iterate faster.

 Developing a technology solution or product has to align with the business strategy.
 Failure from the development or the implementation side will ultimately result in project failure.
 And that’s no good for anyone.